Seekatar/seekatar.github.io/_posts/2024-08-11-build-template-repository.md

 steps:
 ```

 I don't have a `default` or `displayName` for the parameter, since the name makes it obvious, and it will never be shown in the UI.
-I'll always want the caller to pass in the parameter, do it has no default.
+I'll always want the caller to pass in the parameter, so it has no default.

-In the build pipeline we set the tags variable like this:
+In the build pipeline, I set the tags variable like this:

 ```yaml
 {% raw %}